-Bowdoin College offers a number of resources for Linux High Performance Computing (HPC) on the campus, including desktop machines within the lab environment, office desktop machines, specialized systems such as the Chemistry NMR (Nuclear Magnetic Resonance) spectrometer, interactive multiprocessor computational servers, and a High Performance Computing Grid with multi-node and GPU parallel processing.
+Bowdoin College offers a variety of resources for Linux High Performance Computing (HPC), including desktop machines within the lab environment, office desktop machines, specialized systems such as the Chemistry NMR (Nuclear Magnetic Resonance) spectrometer, interactive multiprocessor computational servers, and a High Performance Computing Grid with multi-node and GPU parallel processing.

 A variety of disciplines at Bowdoin are using the Linux HPC environment, including Biology, Chemistry, Computer Science, Digital and Computational Studies, Environmental Studies, Economics, Geology, History, Math, and Physics, as well as individual student and faculty research projects.

 A wide varierty of software packages and programming languages are available within the Linux HPC environment, both commercial and Open Source, such as:

 There are two different methods for using the Linux HPC resources; interactively, and via a batch scheduler that manages the supercomputing grid.

 Interactive Computing is the way that most people use a computer.
 This is essentially sitting at a single computer, running programs, and interacting with those programs either through a GUI (Graphical User Interface) or command line interface.
 Checking e-mail, browsing the web, and composing a document are examples of interactive computing.
 You would use interactive computing if you were running any software that displayed graphics, or required manual interaction with the program while it is running, such as inputting more data, typing additional information, or clicking on an icon.
 Interactive computing is best used when you are able to accomplish your goals during the time that you will be sitting at the computer, and can quit the program when you leave (ie, you are not leaving the computer running your job when you walk away from it).